Shame penalty of Leipzig

 The shame penalty of Leipzig (Schand-Elfmeter von Leipzig) was a controversial penalty decision by referee Bernd Stumpf during a match in the 1985–86 season of the DDR-Oberliga between 1.
 FC Lokomotive Leipzig and BFC Dynamo, which took place on 22 March 1986 at the Bruno-Plache-Stadion in Leipzig.
 Following the match, the Deutscher Fußball-Verband (DFV), the umbrella organization for football in East Germany, for the first time permanently banned a referee.

 Background

 The game between 1.
 FC Lokomotive Leipzig and BFC Dynamo took place on 22 March 1986 at the sold-out Bruno-Plache-Stadion in Leipzig in front of 13,000 spectators.
-While the defending champions and record title-holders from Berlin led the table before the 18th matchday, the hosts Leipzig, in fourth place, had to win if they wanted to keep up in the race for the championship.
+The defending champions and record title-holders from Berlin led the table five points ahead of second-placed SG Dynamo Dresden and eight points ahead of fourth-placed 1.
+FC Lokomotive Leipzig before the 18th matchday.
+1. FC Lokomotive Leipzig had to win the match if they wanted to keep up in the race for the championship.